Yoopa: Dispute with Vrak.TV Junior

 Before Yoopa's launch and its approval by the CRTC, fellow broadcaster Astral Media had been approved for a similar channel in March 2006 called Vrak.TV Junior.
 Prior to its launch, Astral Media claimed that it had secured carriage on a number of other television providers, except Vidéotron – who has a hold of 51% of the Quebec market, the largest French market in Canada – owned by Quebecor Media, the parent of TVA Group.
 Astral claimed Vidéotron's refusal to carry the channel was to avoid competition for its upcoming channel, Yoopa.
 Astral attributed the delay in the launch of Vrak Junior to Vidéotron's refusal to carry the channel.
 Vidéotron categorically denied the accusation.

-Vrak.TV Junior was launched on July 5, 2010, as Playhouse Disney Télé (later Disney Junior and now Télémagino) on Bell Satellite TV.
+Vrak.TV Junior was launched on July 5, 2010, as Playhouse Disney Télé (later Disney Junior and then Télémagino) on Bell Satellite TV.
 Vidéotron launched the channel on March 1, 2011.